user202729/pc2-animated-scoreboard/readme.md

 ## Configuration
 Change the settings in `config.json`.

-- `xml_path` should be where the `contest.xml` file is located.
+- `xml_path` should be where the `results.xml` file is located.
 Usually it's within the PC^2 installation folder.
 - `port` is where you want the server to be running on.

 ## Running